← Back to blog

 • Database locks scale better than distributed locks.
 FOR UPDATE SKIP LOCKED in PostgreSQL is simpler and more reliable than distributed locking with Redis.

 • Test at scale early.
 Our 200-job tests looked perfect.
-The 12,000-job test revealed the race condition.
-You can’t always predict what breaks at scale, but you can find out sooner.
+The 10,000-job test revealed the real behavior.

 Order restored - jobs flowing smoothly through the pipeline